-(A) This rule prescribes the procedures for applying for a license to provide a hospice care program.
-Application shall be made on forms prescribed and provided by the director, shall include such information as the director requires, including the information prescribed by paragraph (C) of this rule, and shall be accompanied by a non-refundable license fee of six hundred dollars in the form of a cashier's check or a postal money order payable to the "Treasurer, State of Ohio."
+(A) Application for a hospice care program license shall be made on forms prescribed by the director, shall include such information as the director requires, including the information prescribed by paragraph (C) of this rule, and shall be accompanied by a non-refundable license fee of six hundred dollars in the form of a cashier's check or a postal money order payable to the "Treasurer, State of Ohio."

 (B) Any person or public agency seeking to be licensed to provide a hospice care program shall submit an application for licensure at least sixty days prior to the requested date for the inspection required by paragraph (A) of rule 3701-19-05 of the Administrative Code.